• Share this on:

 Which products are you competing with?

-At the lower to lower-middle ends of the market you compete with industrially produced baskets, usually made of plastic.
-When moving towards the higher-middle segment, you compete with baskets made from other materials such as felt and mesh metal.
-Competition in this segment also comes from other storage solutions, like small storage furniture.
+At the lower to lower-middle ends of the market, you will be competing with industrially produced baskets, usually made of plastic.
+Towards the higher end of the mid-market, baskets are made of other materials such as felt and (mesh) metal.
+Competition in this segment also comes from other storage solutions, like small storage furniture and multifunctional items like pouffes with built-in storage.

 Tips:

-• Try to stay away from competing on price only, since the competition is particularly fierce in basketry, both from handmade and industrially produced items.
+• Try to stay away from competing on price alone, since competition is particularly fierce in basketry, both from handmade and industrially produced items.

 4. What are the prices for basketry on the European market?

-Prices for basketry vary across market segments, ranging from low- to high-end.
+Prices for basketry vary across market segments.
 After adding logistics costs, wholesaler and retail margins, and Value Added Tax (VAT), European consumer prices amount to about 4-6.5 times your selling price.

-Table 1 gives an overview of the prices of basketry in the low, middle and high market segments.
-‘Indicative’ is key here, since prices for baskets vary depending on technique, size, material, design, brand and other ways of value addition.
+Table 1 gives examples of prices across market segments.
+Be aware that these are just an indication, since prices vary depending on technique, size, material, design, brand and other forms of value addition, including a strong sustainable concept.

 Table 1: Indicative consumer prices of basketry in Europe